 Coaching Staff & Pros

 Our campers learn from the very best!
-Union Soccer Schools coaching staff features top college and high school coaches, collegiate athletes, and special guest appearances from Philadelphia Union players and coaches.
+All of our Union Soccer Schools programs feature a coaching staff of top college and high school coaches, and collegiate athletes.
+Our full-day program also includes special guest appearances from Philadelphia Union players and coaches.
 We are committed to providing a fun, friendly, and supportive environment where every player’s development is our top priority.
 Limited enrollment and a low camper-to-staff ratio ensures that every participant reaches his or her highest potential.

 Here are just a few of the coaches and players scheduled to make guest appearances:*